22tcp/apirunner-nlp/README.md

 ```
 npm run build-dev
 ```
-webserver starts and browser opens (tested on linux mint lts with ffox )
+when the dev webserver starts and the browser auto-opens it worked (tested on linux mint lts with ffox )

 Listens on *:8080